aftabtoalam/india-vc-list/README.md

 **Keywords:** Indian VC list, venture capital firms in India, angel investors in India, seed investors India, pre-seed VC India, Series A investors India, startup funding India, VC contact list India, fundraising database India, angel network India, family office India, D2C investors India, SaaS investors India, fintech investors India.

+If this saved you time, a ⭐ on the repo helps more founders find it — and costs you nothing.

 ## Why this exists

 Fundraising takes long enough without spending weeks just trying to figure out who to email.
 This started as a personal tracker while raising a round, and it's public now so other founders don't have to build the same list from scratch.